JesseCodeBones/libmemory_design_doc/estimation/memory_management/README.md

 As WebAssembly regard one memory page as 64K, so every time memery grow, it will visit the first part and latest part, which will cause confliction to CDC linear memory strategy.

 ### estimation
-1. Solution Determain (currently we want [RTOS](https://github.com/embeddedartistry/libmemory), but could change if it not fit our need) and Premary POC preparing - **10 days**
+1. Solution Determination (currently we want [RTOS](https://github.com/embeddedartistry/libmemory), but could change if it not fit our need) and Premary POC preparing - **10 days**
 2. API function implementation:
     1. __new(size: usize, id: i32): usize  - **5 days**
     2. __renew(oldPtr: usize, size: usize): usize - **5 days**